PIjus-Github/youtube-icon-changer/README.md

 v0.1.1: Replaced placeholder icons with the usual ones.
 # Report Bugs
 If you find bugs, please do NOT hestitate to **[report them](https://github.com/Peeeaaayus/youtube-icon-changer/issues)**.
+You can also suggest features as well.

 # Contribution
-If you want to contribute, read [this] (https://github.com/Peeeaaayus/youtube-icon-changer/blob/main/CONTRIBUTING.md) first.
+If you want to contribute, read **[this](https://github.com/Peeeaaayus/youtube-icon-changer/blob/main/CONTRIBUTING.md)** first.